 Whatever the client, it's really important to get their opinions.
-Aside from anything else in most cases they know a lot more about the business than you do.
-Hopefully they also know more about the users than you do, and with this knowledge will be able to give constructive advice.
+Aside from anything else, in most cases they know a lot more about the business than you do.
+Hopefully, they also know more about the users than you do, and with this knowledge they will be able to give constructive advice.

 But in the end, it's up to you as the expert designer to come up with the final call.
 If you have a tough client this can be tricky, because a client often believes they should make the final calls.
 If that is the case, you need to (a) find ways to explain, educate and show the client that your choices are for their benefit; and (b) sometimes bite the bullet and accept the client's directives as a further constraint in your project, and find ways to make it work.

 6. Organise for the Future

 When you are coding up a design for a big site, it's really important to again think about the future.
 How you manage your files and folders will affect you greatly later.
 For example, recently we have decided to build a sister site to FlashDen that focuses on audio only, called AudioJungle.
 To make things simpler, the site is going to run the same HTML, with just stylesheets to make it look like a different site.
 A development like that throws up all sorts of new challenges to my file and folder structures, my stylesheets, and my HTML.
 Here are some things to keep in mind:

 Scripts, stylesheets, interface images, content images and so on all need to be kept separately.
 With a small site, you might be able to just dump things together, but the bigger you get, the more important it is to be able to find what you need.